When we mention Go-to-Market strategy, there’s one thing that comes to mind. Product launches.

 Tier 1

-These are your big kahuna launches.
-These’re all encompassing, pull out all the stops, all hands on deck level launches.
-Save these for new game-changing products or capabilities and don’t forget to include a solid post-launch roadmap to ensure customer adoption.
+These are your big kahuna launches: all-encompassing, pull-out-all-the-stops, all-hands-on-deck level launches.
+Save these for new game-changing products or capabilities, and don’t forget to include a solid post-launch roadmap to ensure customer adoption.

 Tier 2

-File new products for existing markets, or existing products for new markets, under tier 2.
+Now's when you file new products for existing markets or existing products for new markets.

-You don’t want to put serious budget investment into this level of launch.
-Instead, stick to traditional marketing tools, i.e. blogs, email announcements and new websites.
+You don’t want to put serious budget investment into this launch level.
+Instead, stick to traditional marketing tools, i.e. blogs, email announcements, and new websites.

 Tier 3

-This is where you put updates which improve customer experience.
-Now we’re shifting from launch to release territory.
+This is where you put updates that improve customer experience.
+Now, we’re shifting from launch to release territory.

-It’s the tier where most companies risk over launching.
-If you do a full launch, you’ll be bombarding your customers with irrelevant information.
-Just add the update to an existing website, mention it in a monthly newsletter or include it in a quarterly round up.
+It’s the tier where most companies risk over-launching.
+If you do a full launch, you’ll bombard your customers with irrelevant information.
+Just add the update to an existing website, mention it in a monthly newsletter, or include it in a quarterly round-up.

 Tier 4

-You don’t need to market these, just roll them out, but make sure sales enablement and customer success teams are up to date.
+You don’t need to market these; roll them out, but make sure sales enablement and customer success teams are up to date.
 These are handy tools for customer retention.

 Align your stakeholders